boris-kz/CogAlg/README.md

 - these distances and proportions are also compared to find “equivariance” or affine transformations,
 - capsules also send direct feedback to lower layer (dynamic routing), vs. trans-hidden-layer backprop in ANN

-But measure of similarity in CapsNet (“agreement” in dynamic routing) is an unprincipled dot product.
-Product is very common measure, but it vastly exaggerates similarity.
-It’s a superset of comparands, but conceptually similarity is a common subset, which would be a minimum for single-variable comparands.
+But measure of similarity in CapsNet (“agreement” in dynamic routing) is still an unprincipled dot product.
+Product vastly exaggerates similarity, leading to exploding or vanishing gradients.
+It's a superset of comparands magnitude, but similarity is conceptually a common subset, which would be a minimum for single-variable comparands.
 Exaggeration adds resistance to noise, but at the cost of drastically impaired precision.
 The distinction between signal and noise is case-specific and should be learned from the input, not built into algorithm.

-In general, CapsNet is not a consistent bottom-up design, it carries a lot of baggage from conventional ANN:
-- parameters are hand-picked and defined on a blob / object level, vs. derived recursively starting from pixel-level cross-comparisons.
+Dot product is currently dominant similarity measure, but it has no theoretical justification.
+I think one of the reasons this exaggerated similarity is so subjectively effective is a winner-take-all bias of most recognition tests: a single central object on a background.
+This might be related to “singular” focus in biological perception: it evolved to guide a single body in the environment.
+Which is amplified by dominant focus on interpersonal and hunter-prey interactions in humans: these are mostly one-to-one.
+But it’s still wrong as general principle.

+Some other basic differences between CapsNet and my model:
+- Parameters are not derived consistently by incremental and recursive cross-comparisons, starting with pixels.
-- capsules of all layers have the same parameters: probability and pose variables, while I think their number should be incremental with elevation, each level forming higher-order derivatives of input parameters.
+- Capsules of all layers have the same parameters, while I think the number of parameters should be incremental with elevation, each level should add new derivatives per input parameter.
-- the number of layers is fixed, while I think it should be incremental with experience.

-My patterns have match instead of probability, a miss that includes pose variables, plus selected properties of lower-level patterns.
-In my terms, Hinton’s equivariance is a match between misses: differences and distances.
+- Main parameters are probability and pose variables.
+My patterns have match instead of probability and miss that includes spatial distance, which is converted into pose variables by cross-comparison.
+In my terms, Hinton’s equivariance is a match between misses (differences and distances).

-All these parameters are derived by incrementally complex comparison: core operation on all levels of CogAlg.
-Search hierarchy is also dynamic: pattern is displaced by a miss to new input, then forwarded to existing or newly formed higher level.
-So, higher-level patterns include lower-level parameters, as well as their derivatives.
+- Number of layers is fixed, while I think it should be incremental with experience.
+Hierarchy should be a dynamic pipeline: pattern is displaced from a current level by a miss to new input, then forwarded to existing or newly formed higher level.
+Patterns include selected lower-level parameters and their derivatives.
+Thus, both hierarchy of patterns per system, and sub-hierarchy of variables per pattern, will expand with experience.
 The derivatives are summed within pattern, then evaluated for extending intra-pattern search and feedback.
-Thus, both hierarchy of patterns per system and sub-hierarchy of variables per pattern extend with experience.

-## Comparison to conventional clustering
+### Comparison to conventional clustering